 Can you hear it?
 The sound of crackling ice as it's hit with ginger beer!
 Yes, thirsty friends, the Vodka Mule is the Titanic of all alcoholic beverages.
 Where the severe, acerbic bite of ice cold vodka meets the familiar warmth of ginger spice and the tangy zing of citrus.
 A perfect mule cocktail that leaves a lasting impression.

-For more delicious cocktail recipes, try this authentic Tinto de Verano, Spiced Orange Gin Spritz, Blue Kamikaze Shot, or these non-alcoholic Spiced Cranberry Spritzers with blood oranges and candied rosemary.
+For more delicious cocktail recipes, try this Strawberry Pina Colada, Tinto de Verano, Spiced Orange Gin Spritz, Blue Kamikaze Shot, or these non-alcoholic Spiced Cranberry Spritzers with blood oranges and candied rosemary.

 - 🥃 Moscow Mule History